 Coca-Cola (KO) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the world's largest beverage maker had gained 1.11% over the past month.
-This has lagged the Consumer Staples sector's gain of 2.4% and the S&P 500's gain of 3.31% in that time.
+Heading into today, shares of the world's largest beverage maker had gained 3.14% over the past month, outpacing the Consumer Staples sector's gain of 2.22% and lagging the S&P 500's gain of 3.88% in that time.

-Wall Street will be looking for positivity from KO as it approaches its next earnings report date.
-On that day, KO is projected to report earnings of $0.43 per share, which would represent no growth from the year-ago period.
-Our most recent consensus estimate is calling for quarterly revenue of $8.86 billion, up 25.47% from the year-ago period.
+Investors will be hoping for strength from KO as it approaches its next earnings release.
+In that report, analysts expect KO to post earnings of $0.43 per share.
+This would mark no growth from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $8.86 billion, up 25.47% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for KO.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for KO should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-KO is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+KO currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that KO has a Forward P/E ratio of 24.37 right now.
-This represents a premium compared to its industry's average Forward P/E of 20.7.
+Investors should also note KO's current valuation metrics, including its Forward P/E ratio of 25.02.
+This valuation marks a premium compared to its industry's average Forward P/E of 20.05.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.